johnbenedictyan/Craft-Cooking/notes.md

  - Add a bio section to the user and pass into the SQL query for author_details.
 [DONE]
  - Change the seconds into seconds and minutes in each articles.
  - Change the update user details from simple flashing to flask flashing.
+ - Create a custom flash message modal box to contain all the messages or errors.

 ## Code Green